nandoabreu/zipshrink/README.md

 ## Instructions

-Alter the source for XML and ZIP files inside each file
+Alter the source for XML and ZIP files inside each file.
-Execute the scripts under the numbered order
+Execute the scripts under the numbered order.